heathensoft/EntityComponentSystem/README.md

 To show you how it could be used, the repo. includes a working test-example for the <a href="https://libgdx.com/">LibGDX</a> framework in the src folder.

 There will be a java-doc up when it's complete.
-Some core parts has doc-comments in the code.
+Some core parts has doc-comments.

 Screenshot from the LibGDX <a href="https://github.com/fre-dahl/EntityComponentSystem/tree/main/src/com/nudge/ecs/gdx">example</a>.